ignadv1986/Comprehensive-NGS-Technical-Manual/03_Transcriptomics_(RNA-seq)/02_analysis_workflow.md

 ### LFC shrinkage

 For genes with low counts or high variability, LFC estimates can be unstable and exaggerated in magnitude due to noise.
-For example, a gene moving from 1 read to 5 reads represents a "5-fold increase" that is likely statistically meaningless.
+For example, a gene moving from 1 read to 5 reads represents a 5-fold increase that is likely statistically meaningless.
 The R/Bioconductor package [apeglm](https://bioconductor.org/packages/release/bioc/html/apeglm.html) shrinks LFCs per gene, instead of using a fixed prior like other methods, to get more stable, interpretable, and realistic estimates of gene expression changes — reducing noise without erasing true biological effects.

 ### Visualization

-DESeq2 results are usually plotted as volcano plots, with the shrunk LFC (see below) in the x-axis, and the -log10(padj) on the y axis.
+DESeq2 results are usually plotted as volcano plots, with the shrunk LFC in the x-axis, and the -log10(padj) on the y axis.
 This transformation turns tiny p-values into large positive numbers, placing the most significant genes at the top of the plot.

 <br>